Propel Reviews 2026. Verified Reviews, Pros & Cons | Capterra

 5.0

 Positive, haven't had any major issues so far.
-Transition from Agile to propel went relatively well, some minor technical issues but Propel has offered an equivalent product.
+Transition from Agile to went relatively well, some minor technical issues but Propel has offered an equivalent product.

 Pros